computer-science-engineering/learning-computer-science/README.md

 #### Gradle

 From the project root, run `.\gradlew.bat wrapper --gradle-version 5.4.1`.
 For Linux, run gradlew from the root, instead of the .bat file.
-Use the desired version. in the command.
-Verify that the `distributionUrl` field in the file `gradle-wrapper.properties` has been updated to reflect the correct version.
-[Reference](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:upgrading_wrapper)
+Use the desired version in the command.
+Verify that the `distributionUrl` field in the file `gradle-wrapper.properties` has been updated to reflect the correct version. \[[Reference](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:upgrading_wrapper)\]

 #### Python